jamiegoodwin/blogwin/_jekyll/_posts/2021-05-23-boost-your-wi-fi-with-whole-home-signal-and-up-to-double-the-speed.md

 Also, if you leave a comment I’ll receive it in an email and I’ll try to help if I can.

-## 😲 How Can I Achieve This Magical Speed Improvement?
+## 😲 Okay.
+I am PUMPED.
+How Can I Achieve This Magical Speed Improvement?

 ### Step One